openshift/oadp-operator/docs/developer/testing/test_oadp_version_upgrade.md

 - the previous version (the released version prior to the version of the branch you are)

-    this is defined in `PREVIOUS_CHANNEL` variable in Makefile, and can be cahnged
+    this is defined in `PREVIOUS_CHANNEL` variable in Makefile, and can be changed

 - and the current version (the version of the branch you are, which can be yet unreleased, if on master branch)